 Our DNA determines how our taste buds register flavors.
-Genetics play a role on our brain registers things that are bitter or sweet.
+Genetics plays a role in how our brain registers things that are bitter or sweet.
 Still, some scientists believe that cravings are psychological.
-Usually, if the body is protein deficient or craved salt, anything will do.
-Everything is not created equal when it comes to pregnancy cravings pickles.
-Pickles may be the only food that can resolve a salt craving.
+Usually, if the body is protein deficient or craves salt, anything will do.
+But everything is not created equal when it comes to pregnancy cravings.
+For example, pickles may be the only food that can resolve a salt craving.
 Chips, beef jerky, popcorn, etc. just won’t do.

 Whether you are craving every weird food combination under the sun or just can’t get enough beef jerky, pregnancy cravings are a normal part of childbirth.
 While there are many factors at play as long as you try to balance certain cravings and still remember to maintain a mostly healthy diet, keep the pickles and Cheetos coming!

 The views, statements, and pricing expressed are deemed reliable as of the published date.
 Articles may not reflect current pricing, offerings, or recent innovations.